spuggy0919/logicReduction/README.md

 # logicReduction
-This program converts true table to logical equations.
+This program converts truth table to logical equations.
-This simple command line program converts true table to symbol equations, and if possible, miniizes it.
+This simple command line program converts truth table to symbol equations, and if possible, minimizes it.

 ### Input terms are 1,0,X, (two bits), Input Limit is 10.
 ```